Exponential-Workload/microjson/README.md

 // parser:
 const parser = new JSONParser();
 console.log(parser.parse<{
-  hello: string; // this object is optional, however it allows specifying detailed types }>('{"hello": "world"}'));
+  hello: string; // this object is optional, however it allows specifying detailed types for the return value without casting }>('{"hello": "world"}'));

 // serializer: